 Among all the assets related to special operations of the US military, the 1st Special Forces Operational Detachment-Delta or shortly 1st SFOD-D, more commonly known in public as Delta Force, is undoubtedly covered by the strictest confidence, especially when it is about direct action and urban warfare.

 The 1st SFOD-D is a unit of “black,” and the Department of Defense Tier 1 unit (along with SEAL Team Six, the 24th Special Tactics Squadron and Intelligence Support Activity CIA) is placed directly under the Joint Special Operations Command (JSOC ).
 To become their member is often told to be “hard as hell.”
 There are plenty of candidates on every selection course, but only a few accomplish the course.

 In 2019, Delta Force just completed a glorious mission: the death of Islamic State leader Abu Bakr Al-Baghdadi, at Barisha, north-western Syria, on October 28 2019.
 They blasted a hole in a wall while the inhabitants were asleep.
 Al-Baghdadi ran down a tunnel—in his panic, he picked the wrong one—at a dead-end, he detonated his suicide vest, exploding himself and two children.
 His body parts were dumped at sea, and the entire compound was reduced to rubble:

 National Gendarmerie Intervention Group (GIGN)

 Of all the counter-terrorism units in the world, related only to law enforcement tasks, only a few can compete with France’s top special forces team.
-The National Gendarmerie Intervention Group (GIGN) is the group official belonging to law enforcement.
-GIGN is around 200-men strong and trained specifically to respond to hostage situations and barricaded suspects.
+The National Gendarmerie Intervention Group (GIGN) is a group official belonging to law enforcement.
+GIGN is around 200 men strong and trained specifically to respond to hostage situations and barricaded suspects.
 They claim to have freed over 600 people since they were formed in 1973 in more than 40 hostage-taking situations.
 Since their training, equipment, or members are protected by French law, which forbids publishing their pictures and identities.